 The Major: No, no, no, I said. niggers are the West Indians.
 These people are WOGS!

-The fire drill from "The Germans" — while suffering from a severe case of "Funny Aneurysm" Moment after the real-life hotel burned to the ground — is still one of the best scenes in the series.
+- The fire drill from "The Germans" — while suffering from a severe case of "Funny Aneurysm" Moment after the real-life hotel burned to the ground — is still one of the best scenes in the series.
 It starts with Basil setting off the burglar alarm while getting the key to the fire alarm, thus forcing everyone to believe the drill has begun; this leads to a debate over the time the drill is supposed to be and what the bell sounds like.
 Then Manuel starts a fire in the kitchen, and everybody else — even Basil — assumes it's only the drill, even after Basil sees a smoldering Manuel emerge from the kitchen.

-Also, Sybill's repeated phone calls to Basil while he's trying to put the moose's head up: "I was just doing it!
+- Also, Sybil's repeated phone calls to Basil while he's trying to put the moose's head up: "I was just doing it!
 I was just doing it you stupid woman!
 I just came over here to be reminded by you to do what I was already doing.
 I mean what is the bloody point of reminding me to do what I'm already doing, I'm doing it aren't I?"

-"Would you like the hotel moved a bit to the left?"
+- "Would you like the hotel moved a bit to the left?"

-"I wish it was an ingrowing tongue."
+- "I wish it was an ingrowing tongue."

-"WE'RE HAVING IT!!!!"
+- "WE'RE HAVING IT!!!!"

-The Major repeatedly insisting there are burglars about.
+- The Major repeatedly insisting there are burglars about.

-Sybill: Did you put the lid back on the tank, Basil?
+Sybil: Did you put the lid back on the tank, Basil?

 Basil: Yes, that's why I've been on the roof the last 20 minutes dear.

-Sybill: And you took the pigeons out?
+Sybil: And you took the pigeons out?

 Basil: No I left them in, they're nearly done.